Australian visas for partners and families

 Children over the age of 18 are no longer classed as dependents in Australia unless they have been in continuous education (i.e. they are over 18, but still studying A-levels or other qualification).
 So, if your family member is over 18, and not an eligible dependent, they will need to have their own visa in order to travel to Australia with you.
 Please note that at 18, they are eligible to apply for entry into an Australian university or college themselves and travel on their own student visa.

-Families travelling with a Temporary Skilled Work Visa (Subclass 457)
+Families travelling with a Temporary Skill Shortage Visa (Subclass 482)

-If you are travelling to Australia under a sponsored temporary work visa (subclass 457) and are bringing your children they will NOT need to apply for their own individual student visas.
+If you are travelling to Australia under a sponsored Temporary Skill Shortage Visa (subclass 482) and are bringing your children they will NOT need to apply for their own individual student visas.
 They will, however, enter university as an international student and consequently you will need to pay the international fee rate for each child that is studying.
 They will not be eligible for any student loan schemes in Australia.